netdata/netdata/collectors/python.d.plugin/phpfpm/README.md

 # PHP-FPM monitoring with Netdata

-Monitors one or more PHP-FPM instances depending on configuration.
+Monitors one or more Hypertext Preprocessor-FastCGI Process Manager (PHP-FPM) instances depending on configuration.

 ## Requirements